21it/calculus/README.md

 - **default constructor `%URI{}` of data type `URI` is always public**

-You can say "hey, this is not a constructor function, it's a syntactic sugar for value, literal Elixir term".
+Somebody can say "hey, this is not a constructor function, it's a syntactic sugar for value, literal Elixir term".
 But anyway, this is **expression** and value of this expression is Elixir struct of `URI` type.
 For simplicity I'll call this thing as **default constructor**.
 And this default constructor is always public.
 Indeed, you can write in any place or your program something like this:

 ```elixir
 iex> uri = %URI{host: :BANG}